danielbarter/personal-website-code/content/markdown/CV.md

 - B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney.
 March 2008 - December 2011.

 ## Software
 - **C++** : Good debugging skills.
 Some of my favorite libraries and tools: sqlite, pybind11, gdb, perf.
+I have some experience using OpenMP, OpenMPI and OpenCL.
-- **Python** : Comfortable with the python/C interface and core parts of the python scientific computing ecosystem: numpy, scipy, jax, sympy, matplotlib, py-spy, memray, pydantic.
+- **Python** : Comfortable with the python/C interface and core parts of the python scientific computing ecosystem: numpy, scipy, matplotlib, py-spy, memray, pydantic.
+I have some experience using Jax.
 - **Linux** : Good understanding of Linux user space.
 Comfortable on any Linux system running bash, tmux and emacs.
 Check out my [NixOS configuration](https://github.com/danielbarter/nixos-config) which specifies all my personal machines.